A Step-by-Step Guide to the CUT&RUN Protocol

 Before the advent of CUT&RUN technology, ChIP and its ChIP-seq combined with sequencing technology were the gold standard for studying transcription factor binding and histone modification.
 However, ChIP-seq technology has several inherent bottlenecks:

-- High cell demand: Usually millions to tens of millions of cells are needed, which makes it difficult to apply to clinical biopsy, rare cell populations, and other research scenarios with limited sample size.
+- High cell demand: Usually millions to tens of millions of cells are needed, which makes it difficult to apply to patient-derived biopsy samples (for research), rare cell populations, and other scenarios with limited input material.

 - High background noise: The technical process involves formaldehyde crosslinking and ultrasonic interruption, which will produce a large number of non-specific background DNA fragments, which will reduce the signal-to-noise ratio and may introduce crosslinking artifacts.